 The reading is done on a rota basis and those who undertake this ministry consider it a joy and a privilege.

 We have music at all of our Masses and other celebrations, both live and recorded.
-Over the last eighteen months, we have been developing a singing group within the Parish and it is hope to develop this further.
+Over the last eighteen months, we have been developing a singing group within the Parish and it is hoped to develop this further.

 In 2013, many members of our congregation and those of other churches across the Local Pastoral Area performed a musical, Born for This, which became the Runcorn Passion in the local shopping area on Holy Saturday, which proved to be an excellent way of evangelising within our community.